TheRealH0u/ctf-usb-hid-tool/README.md

 ## To do
 - [ ] Add bsnoop compatibility
 - [ ] Add more scan codes (INSERT, PAGE UP, PAGE DN, etc.)
+- [ ] Change how lovercase and uppercase key codes are stored